romainbsl/techio-kotlin-starter-pack/parts/2_classes.md

 ### Visibility

-Finally, there is some differences between Kotlin and Java when it comes to visibility.
+Finally, there are some differences between Kotlin and Java when it comes to visibility.

 #### For the packages (top-level functions/properties)

 - By default, the visibility is `public`, which means that your declaration is visible from everywhere.
-- In the contrary, a declaration made `private` will be visible inside the file containing it.
+- On the contrary, a declaration made `private` will be visible only inside the file containing it.
-- In Kotlin, there is a new visibility modifiers, `internal`, set the declaration as visible everywhere in the same module.
+- In Kotlin, there is a new visibility modifier, `internal`, set the declaration as visible everywhere in the same module.

 > there is no `protected` visibility modifiers for top-level declarations